Trending Chinese Slang

 (tā zhēn de shì yī ge zhái nán, měi tiān zhǐ ài dāi zài jiā li dǎ diàn dòng yóu xì.)

 (He is really a zhái nán, and only loves to stay at home to play video games every day. )

 - 凡尔赛 (fán ěr sài)

 The buzzword 凡尔赛 (fán ěr sài) means humblebrag.
-The literal meaning is Versailles, but it’s not refering to the place in France at all.
-It’s to describe behaviors that people pretend to complain, but they are actually showing off in a subtle way.
-The term is relatively new and becamse popular since 2021.
+The literal meaning is Versailles, but it’s not referring to the place in France at all.
+It’s to describe behaviors people pretend to complain about, but they are actually showing off in a subtle way.
+The term is relatively new and has become popular since 2021.

 (měi cì wǒ cóng wǒ jiā de wò shì zǒu dào chú fáng, dōu yào zǒu shí fēn zhōng, zhēn de hǎo lèi ya.)

 (Every time I walk from the living room to the kitchen at my home, I need to walk for 10 minutes.
 It’s so tiring. )

 B: 你在凡尔赛。(nǐ zài fán ěr sài.)
 (You are humble bragging. )

 吃土 (chī tǔ) means “eat dirt” literally.
 This s an exaggerated and joking way to describe how poor a person is (normally because they spend all the money on things)- to the degree that they can’t afford anything, and don’t have money to buy food, so they only “eat dirt.”

 ( wǒ yǐ jīng bǎ qián dōu huā guāng le, wǒ zhè ge yuè yào chī tǔ le.)